uhellstr/sqlcl-shell/README.md

 Emacs interaction with Oracle SQLcl command line utility.

-This Emacs library allows you to connect to an Oracle database >= 11g from within Emacs using Oracle SQLcl command line utility on a Linux client.
+This Emacs package allows you to connect to an Oracle database >= 11g from within Emacs using Oracle SQLcl command line utility on a Linux client.

 To install and setup SQLcl you need.